-Knee symptoms include different types of pain including sharp, shooting, burning, throbbing or stabbing pains and can be constant or intermittent – i.e. come and go.
+Knee symptoms include different types of pain including sharp, shooting, burning, throbbing or stabbing pains.
+These symptoms can be constant or intermittent (i.e. come and go).

 Pain in the knee can also refer from your back or hip joints and, if so, you may also be getting pins and needles, tingling, weakness, numbness, other strange sensations or pain in one or both of your legs and feet.

 If the pain comes on slowly and is at the side of the knee then it could be ITB friction syndrome.

 Pain is down the front of the shins it could be what is commonly called shin splints.

 If you fell, had an accident or the pain came on suddenly, then you may have torn a ligament, cartilage or other structure like a meniscus or even suffered a fracture.
 In that case you need to get the knee assessed by a Physiotherapist, Doctor or Osteopath as soon as possible!
 Even if you have not had a traumatic injury it is essential that you get pain and other symptoms assessed by a Physiotherapist or Osteopath, so that you do not do further damage.

 Clicking, crunching or noisy knees can be caused by a number of things.
 Please click here to learn more about clicking knees.